 I met a young African-American musician from Detroit who was a guest at St. Augustine’s House, the Lutheran monastery in Oxford, Michigan.
 He has been writing songs based on the psalms and the prior, Fr.
-John Cochran, who has developed a relationship with an artistic community in Detroit, brought him to the Institute of Liturgical Studies at Valparaiso University, Indiana in April 2017.
+John Cochran, who has developed a relationship with an artistic community in Detroit, took him to the Institute of Liturgical Studies at Valparaiso University, Indiana in April 2017.
 The young musician told me that my words at the closing banquet about the body in worship, were the most meaningful to him of all the words he heard at the Institute.
-A Missouri Synod pastor, who is an artist, was also moved by my words about the need to recover the sensuous aspects of worship.
-Another older pastor attending the banquet, reflecting on my words about the struggles of Lutheran liturgists to be accepted by their Lutheran theological colleagues, related how it was equally difficult for liturgical pastors to be accepted by their pastoral colleagues.
+At the banquet a Missouri Synod Lutheran pastor, who is an artist, told me he was deeply moved by my words about the need to recover the sensuous aspects of worship.
+Another older pastor attending the banquet, reflecting on my words about the struggles of Lutheran liturgists to be accepted by their Lutheran theological colleagues, related how it was also difficult for liturgical pastors to be accepted by their pastoral colleagues.
 I am humbled by these comments.
-Perhaps these brief remarks in response to receiving the Christus Rex Award will be encouraging to others.
+Perhaps these brief remarks I gave in response to receiving the Christus Rex Award from the Institute of Liturgical Studies will be encouraging to others.
 In that spirit I post them here.

 Response to the Presentation of the Christus Rex Award

 Second, after my contract at LSTC was not renewed and I wasn’t getting another professorship, I decided I would no longer pursue an academic career.
 I accepted the honorable vocation of being a parish pastor.
 I devoted myself to pastoral work.
 But I also discovered that one could make time to study and to write.
-Writing eventually led to invitations to teach courses in local schools like Garrett-Evangelical Theological Seminary and Concordia University Chicago.
+Writing eventually led to invitations to teach courses in local schools like Seabury-Western Theological Seminary, Garrett-Evangelical Theological Seminary, Concordia University Chicago, and even at Notre Dame.
 Being a parish pastor also gave me some credibility with fellow pastors and lay people when I was invited to give a talk, both in the US and in other countries.
 So there is life after seminary.
 It’s the life of the rest of the church.
 The assembly for word and sacrament is the proper laboratory for the study of liturgy.

 Third, in 2006 when I was diagnosed with colon cancer and received nearly a year of chemotherapy, I began to pay more attention to my body than I had before but also to the body in worship.
 Back in the 1960s there had been much interest in renewing the actions of worship.
 In fact, my first book, The Pastor As Worship Leader (1977) focused on things like orders and rubrics and choreography.
 If you think about liturgy in terms of drama, this concerns the sequence of scenes, the stage directions, and the movement of actors.
 I think that interest was sidelined by an emphasis on texts as the churches embarked on producing new worship books and dealing with the emerging cultural ideologies of the 1970s and in the decades following.
 But as we became more focused on words we lost the true incarnational quality of sacramental worship and even became somewhat gnostic.
 When we spoke about the body we were talking about the body as a metaphor.
 Metaphor is a use of language and language is an abstraction.
 But I have become interested in the living, breathing body that inhabits this earthly creation, the body that experiences what impacts it, the body that receives information from the surrounding world through the senses, the body that moves physically to get a better view of what’s happening.